 Dancing has been an important part of Virginia history for four centuries.
 The ballrooms of Gadsby’s Tavern Museum were built for large community functions.
 The first event held in the c.
 1785 tavern’s large room was a ball on November 17, 1785.
 Yet the most famous room is the 1792 City Tavern ballroom.
 This grand room was designed specifically to impress during “assemblies” and includes a unique hanging musician’s gallery.
-Step back in time and enjoy our historic hospitality through Gadsby’s Tavern Museum’s period dance program!

 Historic Dance Program

-- The Museum’s performance dance group, the Alexandria Assembly, meets most Tuesday nights for practice and instruction.
+Alexandria Assembly: The Museum’s performance dance group, the Alexandria Assembly, meets most Tuesday nights for practice and instruction.
 Monthly donations are accepted.
 Prerequisite: dancers must have participated in a Thursday night dance class series.

 Playing the Past Ball Outreach Kit